miloooooz/Information_Retrieval_and_Web_Search/README.md

 ### Project Part2
 > + Use XGBoost with feature selection to build a model for Named Entity Disambiguation, applying TF-IDF and other NLP methods.
+> + Train the model in Train.py and test the accuracy with test.py.
 > + Check the Jupyter file inside to see the specification for part 2.